cybercomgroup/fintech-hack/README.md

         }
     }

-The contract is really simple, as it only calls the base class HumanStandardToken with defined values of 1000 units total, the name of the token "Fintech", two decimals shown by default, and with the token currency symbol of "FIN".
+The contract is really simple, as it only calls the base class HumanStandardToken with defined values of 10 units total (2 decimals), the name of the token "Fintech", two decimals shown by default, and with the token currency symbol of "FIN".

 Then we need to define the migrations for deploying the contract.
 Edit the file ``migrations/2_deploy_contracts.js`` so that it contains only the following (removing the Truffle default contracts)):